 Why do our children seek our attention?

-When a child comes out of his/her mother’s womb, he/she will do so yearning to feel loved and accepted, and for this, he/she will need attention.
-But, such attention, according to ethologist Konrad Lorenz, is derived from a biological need, which is demonstrated through the principle of imprinting.
+When a child comes out of his/her mother’s womb, he/she will do so yearning to feel loved and accepted.
+And for this, he/she will need attention.
+But, such attention, according to ethologist Konrad Lorenz, is derived from a biological need.
+It is demonstrated through the principle of imprinting.

 Remember that everything created by God is interconnected.
-We were created in His image and likeness, and we are designed to live in a community, as it is in a community that we are able to create transcendental bonds, allowing us to live a more stable and peaceful life.
+We were created in His image and likeness, and we are designed to live in a community.
+As it is in a community w can create transcendental bonds, allowing us to live a more stable and peaceful life.

 It is extremely important to know the emotional and psychological basis that comprises the foundation of the individuals in our society.
-The experiences we live at an early age will determine our perception of reality as adults and therefore our actions in each situation or challenge that we face throughout our lives.
-God wants us to be happy adults, it has always been His plan that we have interpersonal relationships that fill us with happiness and that we have a full and happy relationship with Him.
+The experiences we live at an early age will determine our perception of reality as adults.
+And therefore our actions in each situation or challenge that we face throughout our lives.
+God wants us to be happy adults.
+It has always been His plan that we have interpersonal relationships that fill us with happiness.
+He wants us to have a full and happy relationship with Him.

 I ask you then, did you know these concepts?
 Do you consider that experiences you lived throughout your childhood have determined your actions in the present?
 Share your answers and your opinion with us in the comments section of this post.
 God bless you.